jffernan/my-rails-store/README.md

 # my-rails-store

-Welcome to My-Rails-Store app, a demo e-store where you can "fake" purchase widgets.
-Thank you for using my app.
+Welcome to My Rails Widget Store website, a demo e-store where you can "fake" purchase widgets.

-Demo at: TBD.
+Demo at: https://my-rails-store.herokuapp.com/.
+Thank you for trying my app.

+This app was built using Ruby on Rails, a Ruby web framework, and followed MVC architecture and RESTful routing patterns.
+I also developed user authentication to allow for user signup and login processes.
+These is a nav search bar to find widgets along with inventory and show pages for widgets.
+There is also a working shopping cart available to CRUD orders of widgets and checkout process to complete fake purchases of widgets.

 ## Contributing